robertkovax/LilyGo_E-Ink_Weather_Station/README.md

 ![alt_text, width="200"](./LilyGo_213_weather_04.jpg)

 ## Setup server
 The web interface enables setting up credentials, time zone, api key, etc. without reprogramming the controller.
-The values are stored in the EEPROM permanently (until erase).
+The values are stored in the EEPROM permanently (unless full erase using: http://192.168.4.1/erase_eeprom).

 Usage: For entering the Weather station setup page keep the "next" button pressed while switching the power ON.
 This will start a WiFi server called "weather_station_wifi".
 Connect to this and open http://192.168.4.1/